 B.R.A.G.
 Medallion for the novel Autism Goes to School - Book 1 in the School Daze Series. (http://www.bragmedallion.com/medallion-honorees/2013/school-daze-autism-goes-to-school).
 Like Autism Goes to School, the third book in the series, Autism Belongs, also ranked #1 on Amazon (http://www.amazon.com/Autism-Belongs-School-Daze-Book-ebook/dp/B0184ZQMI6).
 Manny is not like other children.
 He doesn’t talk.
 He doesn’t leave the house.
 His parents desperately try to arrange their world so that Manny does not get upset.
 Because, when he does, well, the aggression was getting worse.
 At ten, Manny was becoming difficult to handle.

 My main interest is in helping people achieve as high a level of independence as they can, no matter what their intellectual ability.
 Too many kids with Asperger's and high functioning autism end up living in their parents' basements, unemployed, underemployed and undereducated.

-Despite having average intelligence less than one fifth of young adults with Asperger's live independently.
+Despite having average intelligence less than one fifth of young adults with high functioning autism or Asperger's live independently.